MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-files-and-logging.md

 - Date, client version, policy ID

-- Signed in user name, computer name
+- IP address of the signed in user, computer name

 - File name and location